- Fall: May 1

 - Observing the process that milk goes through from cow to lassi at a milk pasteurization plant.

-Students who choose to pursue directed research as an elective are paired with a faculty member appropriate to their academic area of interest, such as international relations, public health or the humanities, and are expected to produce a formal research paper.
+Students who choose to pursue directed research as an elective are paired with a faculty member appropriate to their academic area of interest, such as international relations, Ayurvedic medicine, media and communications, or the humanities and are expected to produce a formal research paper.
 Research students have regular meetings with faculty guides in their subject area to discuss the formation and execution of their research plans.
 All directed research projects are subject to the interest and availability of faculty and may require prior relevant coursework.
-Browse a list of sample directed research projects.
-For more information, consult the Directed Research in International Relations, Public Health and Humanities syllabus.
-Browse a list of sample directed research projects.
+For more information, consult the Directed Research syllabus above and contact your Program Advisor to discuss your interests.

 - Dr. Sanjay M. Pattanshetty – MPH Program Coordinator, Department of Public Health

 - Dr. Shah Hossain / Dr. Navya Vyas (Global Health Problems)